microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-02.md

     ![A screenshot showing a user creating the email address for the previously created group in the Microsoft 365 admin center.](../concepts/images/data-connect-m365-cons-apprv-pref.png)

 1. Finally, click **Create group**.
-It can take up to an hour before the newly created group shows up in the list.
+It can take up to an hour before the newly created group shows up in the list. -->
 ## Enable Data Connect in your Microsoft 365 tenant

 In this step, you'll enable the Microsoft Graph Data Connect service on your Microsoft 365 tenant.

+1. Open a browser, go to your [Microsoft 365 admin center](https://admin.microsoft.com/) and sign in with your “admin” user.

-1. While you're still signed in to the Microsoft 365 admin center, select the **Settings > Org settings** menu item.
+2. Select the **Settings > Org settings** menu item.
 You might have to click **Show all** before you're able to view **Settings**.

-1. Select the **Microsoft Graph Data Connect** service.
+3. In the Services tab (which should be the default selection), select the **Microsoft Graph Data Connect** service.

-1. Select the checkbox that says **Turn Microsoft Graph Data Connect on or off for your entire organization...** to enable the Data Connect service.
+4. Select the checkbox that says **Turn Microsoft Graph Data Connect on or off for your entire organization**  and click save.

     ![A screenshot showing the checkbox you have to tick to enable Data Connect for your entire organization.](../concepts/images/data-connect-m365-consent-approver-new.png)

-1. Enter **Consent Request Approvers** (or the name of the group you created previously) in the **group of users to make approval decisions** and select **Save**.
+5. Congrats, you just enabled Microsoft Graph Data Connect for your organization!